Beelzebub2/mod-side-checker/README.md

 ## Usage

-1. Place your `modrinth.index.json` file in the same directory as `main.py`
+1. Place your `modrinth.index.json` file in the `input` folder
+   - The program will create the folder if it doesn't exist
 2. Run the script:
 ```bash
 python main.py